jomolabs/photo-processor/README.md

 nicer as a consequence; the join to `photo_thumbnails` would be a mucher cleaner operation as well.

+* The `photo_thumbnails__photo_uuid__width__height_uniq` index was added when I realized how heavily saturated the database would be as a consequence of hitting this endpoint repeatedly.
+Instead, realizing there would be commonality between the image name, width, and height, I added the constraint so that the insert would simply stop (`ON CONFLICT...DO NOTHING`).

 * The tests are rough around the edges, to be sure.
 To be honest, I have not worked with Python's `unittest` facilities before, and I thought it would be fun to give it a try.
 That being said, there is something off about my project still,